minprog/prog-project/20 Reference/37 Better Code Hub/10 Better Code Hub.md

 Better Code Hub analyses all the code that is in your repository.
 This might include all the external libraries that you use (CocoaPods are excluded by default (go heuristics!)).

 First do an initial analysis of your repository, so the "Analysis configuration" option becomes available.
-Than you can exclude these files by making a **.bettercodehub.yml** in the root of your repository.
+Then you can exclude these files by making a **.bettercodehub.yml** in the root of your repository.
 The code that goes into this file, can be generated under "Analysis configuration" under "Settings" in Better Code Hub:

 ![BCH Config](yml.png)